Spectral transfer morphisms for unipotent affine Hecke algebras: The spectral transfer category of unipotent Hecke algebras

-As an example of a somewhat different kind, let us look at the unramified nontrivial inner form ${}^2\tilde{E}_7$ of type $\textup{E}_7$ (cf. \cite[7.18]{Lu4}).
-This case is induced from the trival representation $\sigma^u$ of the anisotropic kernel $M^u_{ssa}$ of the group of type ${}^2\tilde{E}_7$, which is an anisotropic reductive group of rank $3$.
+As an example of a somewhat different kind, let us look at the unramified nontrivial inner form ${}^2\tilde{\textup{E}}_7$ of type $\textup{E}_7$ (cf. \cite[7.18]{Lu4}).
+This case is induced from the trival representation $\sigma^u$ of the anisotropic kernel $M^u_{ssa}$ of the group of type ${}^2\tilde{\textup{E}}_7$, which is an anisotropic reductive group of rank $3$.
+The spectral diagram of $\mc{H}^{u,\emptyset,e}$ is of type $\textup{F}_4(1,2)[q]$.
 Since $F_u$ has order $2$, it follows that (see \ref{subsub:aniso}, \ref{par:ber}, and (\ref{eq:NormMu})) the $q$-rational factor of the formal degree of $\sigma^u$ is $[2]_q^{-3}$.
 This corresponds to the residue degree of the $\mu$-function of a Hecke algebra of type $\textup{A}_1[q]^3$ at its unique residue point.
 Hence we need to take $J$ of type $\textup{A}_1\textup{A}_1\textup{A}_1$.
 Such subdiagram fits in a unique way as an excellent subset in the spectral diagram of type $\tilde{E}_7$, up to the diagram autmorphism of $\tilde{E}_7$.
-However, we need to choose the unique such embedding of $J$ such that the root $a^\vee_0$ does not belong to $J$ (i.e. $J\subset F_{m,0}$ here, it is easy to check that the other possibility does not lead to a \emph{strict} STM (although it does lead to an essentially strict but non-strict STM, obtained by composing the strict STM we are about to construct by the nontrivial diagram automorphism of the spectral diagram of type $\textup{E}_7$, cf \cite[Remark 3.12]{Opd4})).
-Since we know that a transfer map diagram which is induced from this cuspidal pair must have the property that $J$ appears as an excellent subset of the diagram of, it is clear that Lusztigs geometric diagram for \cite[7.18]{Lu4} indeed should be the underlying geometric diagram of a spectral transfer map (if it exists), and $k_0$ is the vertex numbered by $5$ in \cite[7.18]{Lu4}.
-The $f_k$ are all equal to $1$, and (in the numbering of loc. cit.) we have $w_i=q^{\lambda_i}Db_i^\vee$ with $\lambda_i=-1$ for $i=1,2$ and $0$ for $i=3,4,5$.
-It is very easy to check that this gives a spectral transfer map.
+However, we need to choose the unique such embedding of $J$ such that the root $a^\vee_0$ does not belong to $J$ (i.e. $J\subset F_{m,0}$ here; it is easy to check that the other possibility does not lead to a \emph{strict} STM (although it does lead to an essentially strict but non-strict STM, obtained by composing the strict STM we are about to construct by the nontrivial diagram automorphism of the spectral diagram of type $\textup{E}_7$, cf \cite[Remark 6.2]{Opd4})).
+Since we know that a transfer map diagram which is induced from this cuspidal pair must have the property that $J$ appears as an excellent subset of the diagram of, it is clear that Lusztigs geometric diagram for \cite[7.18]{Lu4} indeed should be the underlying geometric diagram of a spectral transfer map (if it exists), and $\texttt{k}_0$ is the vertex numbered by $5$ in \cite[7.18]{Lu4}.
+The $f_\texttt{k}$ are all equal to $1$, and (in the numbering of loc. cit.) we have $w_i=q^{\lambda_i}Db_i^\vee$ with $\lambda_i=-1$ for $i=1,2$ and $0$ for $i=3,4,5$.
+It is easy to check that this gives a spectral transfer map $\Phi$.
+All other examples are done similarly by executing this algorithm.
+We remark that $z_{\texttt{k}}\leq 3$ in all cases, except possibly when $Db_\texttt{k}^\vee$ is a divisible root of $R'_m$, when $z_\texttt{k}=4$ may occur (as in the above example).
+We leave it to the reader to check the remaining exceptional cases by him/herself.